IndiePython/nodezator/README.md

 ### Installing Nodezator with pip

 If you want to install it, just execute the command below.
-It will install nodezator and also, if not available yet, [pygame][] and [numpy][].
+It will install nodezator and also, if not available yet, [pygame-ce][] and [numpy][].

 ```
-pip install nodezator
+pip install --upgrade nodezator
 ```

 If everything goes well, after installing you should be able to launch the app by typing `nodezator` or `python -m nodezator` in your command line (or `python3 -m nodezator` depending on you system).